 - URIs are dumb strings, i.e. they carry no meaning except to identify a resource.
 For clarity, a URI such as http://example.com/document.pdf does not convey that there is a PDF available at that location.
-It would be perfectly conformant, contrary to what one would expect, for this URI to return a CSS stylesheet. - Servers are smart and flexible they can be configured to do a great deal more than return a static file and such configuration means that a single URI might de-reference to different resources in future.
+It would be perfectly conformant, if perverse, for this URI to return a CSS stylesheet. - Servers are smart and flexible they can be configured to do a great deal more than return a static file and such configuration means that a single URI might de-reference to different resources in future.